ancientpathsio/ancientpaths/docs/WarWithin.md

 ![Mockup](../static/img/checkmate.png)

-## Dedication

-For those battling silently.
-For those rising loudly.

 ## Quote

-> *Flee also youthful lusts: but follow righteousness, faith, charity, peace, with them that call on the Lord out of a pure heart.*
+> *Flee the evil desires of youth and pursue righteousness, faith, love and peace, along with those who call on the Lord out of a pure heart.*
-> — 2 Timothy 2:22 (KJV)
+> — 2 Timothy 2:22 (NIV)

 ## Introduction